With rental prices rising in the UK, more and more tenants are looking to stay in properties for the long term.

 The vast majority of the administration, paperwork and responsibility falls on the side of the new landlord when it comes to sitting tenants.
 However, there are some things which you can look out for and monitor to make sure the changeover runs smoothly.

 It's good practice to meet your new landlord.
 Although it is up to them to organise and suggest a meeting, make the effort to be available.
 Putting a face to a name can benefit both parties in the long run.

-When the sale of the property is completed you should see an S3 notice to make you aware of the transfer of interest in the property.
+When the property sale is completed, you should see an S3 notice to inform you of the transfer of interest in the property.
 You’ll also see an S48 and/or S47 notice detailing who your new landlord is.

-Upon taking ownership of the property, the new landlord will need to contact the deposit protection scheme your deposit is being held with and change the details.
-If the landlord doesn't confirm this with you it could be worth asking.
+Upon taking ownership of the property, the new landlord will need to contact the deposit protection scheme with which your deposit is being held and change the details.
+It could be worth asking if the landlord doesn't confirm this with you.
 What's more, if they transfer your deposit between schemes, make sure they provide you with the prescribed information as this is a legal requirement.

 That said, if your landlord is selling your property and you have any concerns about the process or your legal rights, it’s best to get in touch with a legal expert, housing charity, experienced letting agent or Citizens Advice for guidance.